 According to the Fair Health Consumer, on average, a dental crown in Santa Fe or Albuquerque, New Mexico will run you around $1,672.
 If you need a root canal, you can expect to spend up to $1,400.
 As for dental implants, many dental insurance companies don’t even include them as covered treatment.
 Averaging up to $3,000 per tooth means you may have to pay entirely out of pocket for your treatment.

 If you are getting a procedure that’s covered, most likely you will still be responsible for your deductible and co-payment or co-insurance portion of the treatment.
 These out of pocket costs add up fast and make many people wonder if buying dental insurance if even worth it.
 You might enjoy reading more about this on our article Is Dental Insurance A Scam here.

 Thankfully, there is excellent dental care available in Mexico.
-Border towns like Palomas and Juarez have been serving American dental tourist for years.
+Border towns in Mexico have been serving American dental tourist for years.
 In fact, some of our dental offices have treated Americans for 20+ years.